pemistahl/lingua-py/README.md

 texts which are longer than 120 characters will remain mostly unaffected.

-In high accuracy mode (the default), the language detector consumes approximately 800 MB of memory if all language models are loaded.
-In low accuracy mode, memory consumption is reduced to approximately 60 MB.
+In high accuracy mode (the default), the language detector consumes approximately 1 GB of memory if all language models are loaded.
+In low accuracy mode, memory consumption is reduced to approximately 103 MB.

 An alternative for a smaller memory footprint and faster performance is to reduce the set of languages when building the language detector.
 In most cases, it is not advisable to